GoogleChromeLabs/bubblewrap/packages/cli/README.md

 When building the project for the first time, the Android Build Tools will need to be installed.
 The tool will inkove the installation process for the build tools.
 Make sure to read and accept the license agreement before proceeding.
-This process will install the other required files inside the root decompressed directory of the android CLI package.
+This process will install the other required files inside the `directory/decompressed` root directory of the android CLI package.

 As a result of the build step, the tool will generate a signed APK (`app-release-signed.apk`) that can be uploaded to the Play Store.
 You will also need to deploy a Digital Asset Links file to